Lie Transformation Groups -- An Introduction to Symmetry Group Analysis of Differential Equations: Preface

 These lecture notes cover the material of a four hour course on Lie transformation groups.
 The goal of this course is to provide the foundations of symmetry group analysis of differential equations, a vast and very active research area with connections to Lie group theory, differential geometry, differential equations, calculus of variations, integrable systems, and mathematical physics, among others.
 The standard reference in this field is P.\ J.\ Olver's seminal work \cite{O}, and to a large part this set of notes will closely follow his exposition.
 We do, however, take a slightly different approach to the foundations of the field and try to give a reasonably complete exposition of the underlying theory of local transformation groups, which in turn is based on H.\ Sussmann's study \cite{Sussmann} of the integrability of distributions of non-constant rank.
 For connecting this material with Olver's approach, we have found V.\ Schmidt's doctoral thesis \cite{S} very helpful.

 I have tried to make these notes self-contained, pre-supposing only that the reader be familiar with the material covered in basic courses on Differential Geometry and Lie Groups.
-More precisely, the presentation is a direct continuation of my courses \cite{DG1} and \cite{KLie} (which in turn is mostly based on \cite{BC}), as well as the chapter on submanifolds in \cite{DG2}.
+More precisely, the presentation is a direct continuation of my courses \cite{KAoM} and \cite{KLie_new} (which in turn is mostly based on \cite{BC}).
 In particular, these notes supply proofs for many results that are left to the reader in \cite{O}.
 Clearly what we can provide here is only a first step into the field, but it should allow the reader to delve into the subject, e.g., by further studying \cite{O}.

 I am greatly indebted to Roman Popovych for carefully reading the entire manuscript and for suggesting numerous improvements.
 1cm

 Michael Kunzinger, summer term 2015